Lottie Pickford: Early years

 Born to John Charles Smith and Charlotte Hennessy, Lottie Pickford was named for her mother.
 She was the middle child, born a year and two months after her sister Gladys Smith and three years before her brother John Charles Smith, who was known as Jack.
 She quickly became her father's favorite, much to her sister's annoyance.
 After mistakenly believing she was a boy when first born, her father lovingly gave her the boyish nickname Chuckie.
 Their father, John Charles Smith, died in 1898 and eldest sibling Gladys took on responsibilities.
 Lottie and Jack became extremely close, banding together against Gladys, whom they saw as strict.
 Lottie idolized her brother Jack, and they remained close throughout their lifetimes.
 Despite her sometimes tense relationship with her sister, Lottie was protective of her, and once jumped on D. W. Griffith to defend her sister during a heated argument with the director.

 In need of extra income, the family began to act.
 On January 8, 1900, Gladys and Lottie appeared in The Silver King.
 Lottie either was offered a lesser sum than her sister or was part of a packaged deal.
 The family eventually moved to New York City where they all acted in various productions, sometimes together, sometimes not.
 At one point, Lottie and Gladys had to travel on their own for one production.
 Of the family, Gladys was the breakout star.
 Her family members usually were attached to her as a contractual stipulation.
 After she started in films, Gladys took the name Mary Pickford.
 Lottie and Jack also took the surname Pickford in their acting careers.
 Mary was influential in getting her siblings on the payroll after she started acting in films.

 Film career

-In 1907, Mary adopted the stage name Mary Pickford.
+In 1907, Gladys adopted the stage name Mary Pickford from her middle name and the last name of her maternal grandmother, at the suggestion of Broadway producer David Belasco.
 The rest of the family adopted the Pickford name by the time they began appearing in films.
 Mary signed with D.W.
 Griffith's Biograph Company in 1909 and secured work for her siblings.